-- In some cases, neighbouring municipalities and Indigenous communities may be able to develop collaborative economic development strategies to jointly attract investment and share benefits.
-The scope and frequency of collaborative economic development will likely be increased through the introduction of Intermunicipal Collaborative Frameworks (ICFs). - Collaboration among the Government of Alberta and rural municipalities is essential to promoting the value of rural Alberta to those outside the province's borders, both as a place to live and a place to invest. - Regular communication and collaboration among rural municipalities, RMA, and industry associations will assist in developing a long-term relationship between industry and rural municipalities, in which needs, priorities, and concerns can be regularly shared. - The work of regional economic development associations (REDAs) is vital to supporting the growth and sustainability of rural economies throughout Alberta. - RMA recognizes the opportunities that exist for regional economic development between rural municipalities, urban municipalities and Indigenous communities.
+- Intermunicipal Collaborative Frameworks (ICFs)-may increase collaborative economic development strategies between neighbouring municipalities and Indigenous communities to attract development. - Collaboration among the Government of Alberta and rural municipalities is essential to promoting the value of rural Alberta beyond Alberta's borders - both as a place to live and a place to invest. - Regular communication and collaboration among rural municipalities, RMA, and industry associations will assist in developing a long-term relationship between industry and rural municipalities, in which needs, priorities, and concerns can be regularly shared. - The work of regional economic development associations (REDAs) is vital to supporting the growth and sustainability of rural economies throughout Alberta. - RMA recognizes the opportunities that exist for regional economic development between rural municipalities, urban municipalities and Indigenous communities.
 The RMA would be pleased to see the Federation of Canadian Municipalities' (FCM) Community Economic Development Initiative (CEDI) continued funding to provide opportunities for rural municipalities and Indigenous communities to work together on regional economic development.